 14th day Wednesday: MANAKARA – RANOMAFANA (ca. 200 km)

-Morning free in Manakara.
-We can go to see the fishermen who come back from the catch, or do a little dugout tour on the Pangalanes canal.
-Before lunchtime, we’ll drive to Ranomafana, along ravinala palm trees, spice plantations etc. Ranomafana has thanks to the thermal sources even a swimming pool.
+We’ll greet the fishermen who come back from the catch, and can do a little walk on the beach.
+We’ll then drive to Ranomafana, along ravinala palm trees, small spice plantations etc. Ranomafana has thanks to the thermal sources even a swimming pool.
 Night walk along the road to spot the mousemaki, chameleons, frogs etc. Overnight at the Lodge Chez Gaspard with breakfast.

 If the train should be out of order or departing with a big delay, we’ll visit the Anja reserve 12 km south of Ambalavao, where we’ll have good chances to see some families of Katta lemurs.
 After that drive to Ranomafana and overnight.

 15th day Thursday: RANOMAFANA – AMBOSITRA (some 215 km, around 4 hours)